 For all these and many other faults, King Arthur possesses numerous positive and intriguing offerings for historians.
 Before diving into the deep cuts, it must be observed that the film nails its atmosphere and setting.
 Hans Zimmer’s wonderfully evocative score, the dense forests, walls of mist, and amazingly-barbarian Saxons make for a gripping, if somewhat romanticized, portrait of Rome’s twilight, while Hadrian’s Wall has never looked better on screen.
 The Romans are admittedly a bit less accurate for the period, but Late Antiquity can be hard to pull off for a public who expects a certain (first-century) look to their Romans.
 Yet it is the aforementioned erroneous timeline where things get really interesting for the historian.
 Rather than being the sloppy work of ignorant writers (though that can’t entirely be ruled out), the film’s erroneous date of 467 is most likely a result of its attempt to include too many temporally-disparate themes.
 The life of Artorius Castus and his Sarmatian cavalry (second to third century), Rome’s withdrawal from Britain (410), the onslaught of the Saxons (sixth century), even the journey of Bishop Germanus of Auxerre to Britain in 429 (who in the film brings orders for Artorius and word of Rome’s decision to withdraw): all these events cannot be feasibly fit into a single movie, yet King Arthur valiantly attempts to do just that.
 The result is a date that is too early for some, too late for most, and works for none.

 Aside from questions of strict historical accuracy, I also love King Arthur for its unique sense of historical relativism.
 Many swords-and-sandals films contain at least some element of Roman exceptionalism.
-This is exemplified best by the film Gladiator (discussed previously by our own Francis Butler), wherein the emperor Marcus Aurelius expresses implausible reverence for the long-dead Republic and a conclusion features its historically-impossible restoration.
+This is exemplified best by the film Gladiator (discussed previously by our own Francis Butler), wherein the emperor Marcus Aurelius expresses implausible reverence for the long-dead Republic and the movie’s conclusion features its historically-impossible restoration.
 Indeed, Artorius draws much of his virtue in King Arthur from such an idealized depiction of Rome, as well as the teachings of the Christian philosopher Pelagius, commenting, “It’s a magnificent place, Rome.
 Ordered.
 Civilized.
 Advanced. . . .
 The greatest minds in all the lands have come together in one sacred place to help make mankind free.”
-Unlike other films, however, King Arthur turns this motif on its head when, as Arthur converses with a sympathetic young refugee patrician, his charge disabuses him of Rome’s virtue, revealing Artorius’s feelings to be a projection of his own values onto a base and corrupt city that branded his mentor Pelagius a heretic.
+Unlike other films, however, King Arthur turns this motif on its head when, as Arthur converses with a sympathetic young refugee patrician (implied to be the future Pope Gregory the Great), his charge disabuses him of Rome’s virtue, revealing Artorius’s feelings to be a projection of his own values onto a base and corrupt city that branded his mentor Pelagius a heretic.
 Belief in the exceptional virtue of Roman civilization and the Roman Republic continues to run rampant today, especially in the United States with its own republican form of government.
-I am certainly not immune to this phenomenon but whenever I encounter it, in my head always echoes the young man’s stinging rebuke: “The Rome you talk of doesn’t exist.”
+I am certainly not immune to this phenomenon but whenever I encounter it, in my head always echoes with the young man’s stinging rebuke: “The Rome you talk of doesn’t exist.”

 Though quite capable of enraging a conscientious historian, King Arthur stands apart from other fun period action films for its intriguing inclusion of a number of somewhat obscure historical events into one master narrative.
 The story itself is serviceable, and all the characters are fun to watch onscreen.
 I highly recommend giving it a shot, if only to try to remember where you’ve seen each of the knights before.
 It’ll bug you for hours.